basho/basho_docs/source/languages/en/riak/ops/running/authz.md

   versions of Riak, administrators may have the option of issuing those commands through the Protocol Buffers and HTTP interfaces.

+## Overview

+It's easy to miss a key step in establishing your security configuration, and mistakes can lead to broken applications.
+Here are the essential steps.

+1. Define users (and optionally groups)

+2. Define an authentication source for each user

+3. Grant the necessary permissions to each user (and/or group)

+4. Make certain your client software will work properly:

+    * It must pass authentication information with each request
+    * It must support HTTPS or encrypted protobuf traffic
+    * If using HTTPS, the proper port (presumably 443) is open from client to server
+        * Encrypted protocol buffer traffic will use the same port as unencrypted traffic used to

+Once all of the above has been performed and vetted, **then** it is appropriate to enable security, but if any of the above are not in place, your applications will stop working.

 ## Terminology

 * **Authentication** is the process of identifying a user.